Our History

 PACE, People Acting for Change and Equality, was founded in 2005 following the 2004 passage (by 78%) of Louisiana’s anti-gay marriage amendment.
 We believed that creating an environment where LGBTQ+ individuals could thrive was vital not only for LGBTQ+ people and their families but also for our community at large.

 Public policy research has shown that cities that thrive economically are the ones that attract the “creative class” of high-talent, technologically-skilled workers who come together and leverage and enhance each other’s productivity.
 These cities not only tolerate but embrace a high level of diversity, and in particular are especially welcoming to gays and lesbians.
 In a 2000 ranking of comparably sized cities, Shreveport ranked #63 out of 63 in its ability to attract the creative class, which was a realistic reflection of Shreveport’s attitude towards its LGBTQ+ community: anti-gay at worst, DADT at best.
-But things have changed a lot in Shreveport, due to two phenomena: (1) the rise of the film industry in Shreveport, and (2) the emergence of PACE as a strong advocate for change.
+But things changed a lot in Shreveport, due to two phenomena: (1) the rise of the film industry in Shreveport, and (2) the emergence of PACE as a strong advocate for change.

 PACE has engaged in many projects from explicitly policy-driven ones to those seemingly unrelated to public policy like our biggest public event, our film festival, OUTnorthLa.
 However, all our events are tied directly or indirectly to creating an environment of equality and safety for the LGBTQ+ community.
 We use events like our film festival, a form of entertainment, as a vehicle to educate a city of potential allies (and foes) that LGBTQ+ people exist, live lives of meaning, accomplishment, faith, and family like everyone else, but who also face some very difficult challenges and senseless discrimination that others do not face.

-In 2014, two prominent Shreveport City Council members, one a Democrat and the other a Republican, both attended our reception along with their wives.
-Following a 2 year Be Fair Shreveport campaign that PACE conducted jointly with Forum for Equality to raise workplace fairness issues that the LGBTQ+ community faces, these two City Council members then went on to co-sponsor a city ordinance extending nondiscrimination protections in private sector jobs, housing, and public accommodations based on sexual orientation and gender identity.
+From 2012-2013, PACE conducted a 2-year Be Fair Shreveport campaign that PACE conducted jointly with Forum for Equality to raise workplace fairness issues that the LGBTQ+ community faces.
+At the conclusion of this campaign, two prominent City Council members, one a Democrat and the other a Republican, then co-sponsored the "Shreveport Fairness Ordinance" extending nondiscrimination protections in private sector jobs, housing, and public accommodations based on sexual orientation and gender identity.
 The ordinance passed 6-1 on December 10, 2013!
 It immediately faced a repeal effort (by the same city council member who tried to punish the RFC for hosting our film festival back in 2009) that failed on January 14, 2014.
-On June 10, 2014, the City Council voted 6-1 for the Human Relations Commission Ordinance which created a commission that will serve as the education/enforcement mechanism for the Shreveport Fairness Ordinance.
+On June 10, 2014, the City Council voted 6-1 for the Human Relations Commission Ordinance which created a commission that serves as the education/enforcement mechanism for the Shreveport Fairness Ordinance.
+At our film festival's opening night reception in 2014, PACE recognized two city council members who co-sponsored the ordinance with the PACE Paragon Award that recognizes paragons of LGBTQ+ equality.

 PACE, largely through our very successful film festival, has moved the LGBTQ+ community from “other” to a very visible, highly-respected part of north Louisiana that plays an active role in its cultural, economic, and civic life.